oakla/Medicine-Notes/Respiratory Infections Study Guide.md

 * **Croup**: barking cough, stridor (parainfluenza)
 * **Otitis media/externa**: common in children; treat if severe or Indigenous child
 * **Sinusitis**: mostly viral; treat bacterial cases with amoxicillin

----

-Let me know if you'd like:

-* Anki flashcards
-* A multiple-choice quiz
-* A version formatted for Obsidian
-* A visual concept map of pathogens or pathologies

-Or anything else to support your study.